ManimCommunity/manim/docs/source/installation/win.rst

 LaTeX Installation
 ******************
-You can install latex by below method.
-MiKTex is very large(2 GB) while TinyTex is small and around 500Mb.
+You can install latex by either of the two methods below.
+MiKTex is very large (2 GB) while TinyTex is small  (500Mb).

 Using MiKTex
 ------------